Freethought: Definition

 Atheist author Adam Lee defines free thought as thinking which is independent of revelation, tradition, established belief, and authority, and considers it as a "broader umbrella" than atheism "that embraces a rainbow of unorthodoxy, religious dissent, skepticism, and unconventional thinking."

 The basic summarizing statement of the essay The Ethics of Belief by the 19th-century British mathematician and philosopher William Kingdon Clifford is: "It is wrong always, everywhere, and for anyone, to believe anything upon insufficient evidence."
 The essay became a rallying cry for freethinkers when published in the 1870s, and has been described as a point when freethinkers grabbed the moral high ground.
 Clifford was himself an organizer of free thought gatherings, the driving force behind the Congress of Liberal Thinkers held in 1878.

 Regarding religion, freethinkers typically hold that there is insufficient evidence to support the existence of supernatural phenomena.
 According to the Freedom from Religion Foundation, "No one can be a freethinker who demands conformity to a bible, creed, or messiah.
 To the freethinker, revelation and faith are invalid, and orthodoxy is no guarantee of truth." and "Freethinkers are convinced that religious claims have not withstood the tests of reason.
 Not only is there nothing to be gained by believing an untruth, but there is everything to lose when we sacrifice the indispensable tool of reason on the altar of superstition.
 Most freethinkers consider religion to be not only untrue, but harmful."

-However, philosopher Bertrand Russell wrote the following in his 1944 essay "The Value of Free Thought:"
+However, philosopher Bertrand Russell wrote the following in his 1944 essay The Value of Free Thought:

-The whole first paragraph of the essay makes it clear that a freethinker is not necessarily an atheist or an agnostic, as long as he or she satisfies this definition:
+A freethinker, according to Russell, is not necessarily an atheist or an agnostic, as long as he or she satisfies this definition:

 Fred Edwords, former executive of the American Humanist Association, suggests that by Russell's definition, liberal religionists who have challenged established orthodoxies can be considered freethinkers.

 On the other hand, according to Bertrand Russell, atheists and/or agnostics are not necessarily freethinkers.
 As an example, he mentions Stalin, whom he compares to a "pope":

 In the 18th and 19th century, many thinkers regarded as freethinkers were deists, arguing that the nature of God can only be known from a study of nature rather than from religious revelation.
 In the 18th century, "deism" was as much of a 'dirty word' as "atheism", and deists were often stigmatized as either atheists or at least as freethinkers by their Christian opponents.
 Deists today regard themselves as freethinkers, but are now arguably less prominent in the free thought movement than atheists.